Skip to content | Accessibility Information

 Design Studio 3

-This unit sees the culmination of work undertaken in Design Studio 1 and Design Studio 2 as the resolution of a substantial body of Interior Design or Interior Architecture work, typically known as the Major Design Project.
+This module sees the culmination of work undertaken in Design Studio 1 and Design Studio 2 as the resolution of a substantial body of Interior Design or Interior Architecture work, typically known as the Major Design Project.
 Students will synthesise and resolve studio outcomes, with high quality visual communication and convincing oral presentations to their professional audience.
 Alongside this major body of studio work, students will undertake significant body of written work which critically engages the theoretic underpinning to studio work, articulates individual design process, technical rigor and professional ambition.

 Resources